Planning Your Multilayer PCB Stackup in Altium Designer

 Get Access to the Best PCB Features in Altium Designer

 Forget about moving between multiple modules or programs when working on your designs.
 Your design software should give you the capabilities to access any of the tools you need within a single interface.
 Other design environments claim to be unified, yet you still have to move between modules and purchase critical features as add-ons.
 You’ll have the power to design top-quality mulitlayer PCBs when all your design tools are integrated into a single platform.

-Working in a unified design environment gives you access to all the tools you need to design the best PCBs within a single design platform.
+Working in a unified design environment gives you access to all the tools you need to design the best multilayer PCB layouts within a single design platform.
 You’ll have access to the best CAD, schematic capture, routing, and data management tools without having to move between different programs or modules.
-All of these features are integrated within your design rule checking features, ensuring that your next design will be a success.
+All of these features are integrated within your design rule checking features, ensuring that your next multi layer PCB design will be a success.

 Whether you need to build a simple board with one layer, a multi-board PCB with multiple layers, or anything in between, a great PCB design software package like Altium Designer contains all the tools you need.
 You’ll have access to all the simulation tools demanded by the PCB design industry in Altium Designer.